Davidson-Library/davidson-library.github.io/_site/Alma-Preservica-Bulk_Process.md

 **Change** the following parameters:

 1. Target format = `OAI DC`
-2. Bibliographic reford formats to include = `Dublin Core`
+2. Bibliographic record formats to include = `Dublin Core`

 Everything else can be left as is. **Click Next**.